The Healthcare Law Review: China

 The licensing of healthcare providers and professionals

-NHC is the department primarily responsible for approving the establishment of medical institutions in China, and for practice approval and administrative oversight.
-Specifically, NHC is responsible for:
+The NHC is the government authority primarily responsible for approving the establishment of medical institutions in China, and for practice approval and administrative oversight.
+Specifically, the NHC is responsible for:

 - developing medical institutions, medical technology applications, medical quality, medical safety and medical service policy and organisational standards;